tzachiazo1/yoshi/docs/yoshi-server/getting-started.md

 });
 ```

-Now that we have our first server function, let's consume this data from our client code.
+Now that we have our first server function (`greeting`), let's consume the data from our client code.

 Let's initialize `yoshi-server-client` in our main `client.ts` file, and pass it as a prop to our components: